Meet the Student - Ana Carolina

 How have you found the facilities?

-Facilities very good, especially the Careers Service.
-They offer internships, career taster sessions, 1;1 appointments, and there is an online programme to look at your CV.
-I applied for an internship position back in January and got an appointment to go through my CV and cover Letter and then to prepare for the interview.
-The Career service was so helpful and made it a smooth process, being flexible at short notice.
-I was lucky enough to get offered the position of a Data Mining intern and I will be working with Good Mind, a start-up to build an app to help people be more sustainable by selling or upcycling products.
-I will be monitoring data and looking at data from competitors to see what is around etc. One of the people at the company is also a QMUL Graduate.
+The facilities at QMUL are excellent, especially the Careers Service.
+They offer internships, career taster sessions, one-to-one appointments, and an online platform to help refine your CV.
+I applied for an internship back in January and had an appointment to review my CV and cover letter, followed by interview preparation.
+The Careers Service made the process smooth and was very accommodating, even on short notice.
+I was fortunate to secure a position as a Data Mining intern with Good Mind, a start-up focused on sustainability.
+My role involves monitoring data and analysing competitors’ offerings.
+Interestingly, one of the people at the company is also a QMUL graduate.

 Have you any tips for those starting this programme or at Queen Mary?